 - Know your desired cost-per-action for product sales.
 For example, if your product costs $50, you don’t want your cost-per-action to also be $50.
 Why?
 Think about it; you put money into the product, you put money into the ad, you put money into serving the customer.
 Knowing ahead of time what you want your cost-per-action to be is really very important and will help you make more money while offering your customer a great product at a great price.=

 - Have a working funnel ready to go.
 We touched on this earlier but it is crucial that you have a working landing page/funnel set up and ready to go.
-Our promoted pins team here at Simple Pin spends a lot of time going through your funnel and taking your customer’s journey before we ever get on a call with you.
-If you have a broken funnel, fix that before you try to get started with promoted pins.
+Our Pinterest ads team here at Simple Pin spends a lot of time going through your funnel and taking your customer’s journey before we ever get on a call with you.
+If you have a broken funnel, fix that before you try to get started with advertising.
 Think of it like you would if you were building a house.
 You start with a plan, then you build the foundation.
 Your funnel is the foundation of your ad campaigns on Pinterest.

 Are You Ready to Get Started with Pinterest Advertising?